Lean Qualifications for the Workplace

 - They provide guidance on the indicative contents of a course aligned to the level

-Comparison with Belts
+Comparison with and use of Belts

 Coloured belts are often used as descriptors for the different levels in some continuous improvement qualification systems, such as in Six Sigma and Lean Six Sigma.